xzg3417/EE1301_Project_Standalone/docs/EE1301 Final Project Report.md

 - **Conclusion:** This experiment demonstrated that This project is sensitive enough to detect and visualize the effects of physical antenna modifications, proving its utility as a low-cost RF educational tool.

 ### 3.2 Challenges & Solutions
-During development, several challenges were encountered:
+During development, challenges were encountered includes:
+1.  **Hardware - Directional Antenna:**
+    - The initial proposal was to built a cantenna out of a can.
+However, due to the reasons mentioned below in `3.3 Reflection & AI Tool Effectiveness`, I do not have the SMA terminal and feeder line to buid it.
+This problem is resolved by adding a parabolic reflector to the PCB omnidirectional antenna.
+Although comparison between the antennas could not be performed, the DIY antenna enables the device to function propoerly.
+2.  **Code - HTML/JS/CSS Syntax:**
+    - AI contributes most of the css and html implementation and bug fixes since I am not familiar with it.
-1.  **Mermaid Diagram Parsing:** There was a conflict between the literal colons in the state diagram and the Mermaid syntax.
+    - There was a conflict between the literal colons in the state diagram and the Mermaid syntax.
 This was resolved by using HTML entities (`#58;`) for the labels.
-2.  **Vector Math Verification:** Ensuring the coordinate system matched (0 degrees = North vs 0 degrees = East in Math) required careful verification of the `atan2` logic.
+3.  **Algorithem -  Vector Math Verification:** Ensuring the coordinate system matched (0 degrees = North vs 0 degrees = East in Math) required careful verification of the `atan2` logic.
-3.  **Source Sampling Bias:** Initially, raw data fluctuated too much.
+4.  **Algorithem - Source Sampling Bias:** Initially, raw data fluctuated too much.
 A logic fix was implemented to average `N` samples before recording a data point to act as a low-pass filter.

 ### 3.3 Reflection & AI Tool Effectiveness
 #### Project Status